maxrothman/config/manual.md

 * Using the command palette, open "Preferences: Open Settings (JSON)" and replace its contents with the contents of `VSCode/settings.json`
 * As above, open "Preferences: Open Keyboard Shortcuts (JSON)" and replace its contents with the contents of `VSCode/keybindings.json`
 * Install the extensions in `VSCode/extensions.txt`
+* Open the command palette and find "Rewrap: toggle auto-wrap" and turn it on.
+It's off by default and for some damn reason it can't be controlled via the settings interface.

 ## Itsycal
 * In Itsycal's preferences, in the area for "Datetime pattern", enter `E MMM d  h:mm a`